lpapacek/microgram/README.md

 # microgram
-Instagram like system built with microservices
+Instagram like system built with microservices, for learning and testing purposes.